paulowe/gcp/vpc-objects.md

 **Note :** You can convert an Auto Mode network -> Custom network, but not the other way around

+**Routes**
+Routes tell VM instances and the VPC network how to send traffic from ann instance to a destination, either inside the network or outside Google Cloud.

+Default routes:
+- Route ttraffic among subnets
+- Send traffic from eligible instances to the internet

 ### Communication in VPC Networks

 VMs in the same network **can communicate with each other using Internal IPs** (Regardless of whether they ar ein separate regions)